-This tour will concentrate on the Malaysian part of the island and, in particular, on Mount Kinabalu, where the endemic Mountain Serpent-eagle, Whitehead's Trogon, Whitehead's Broadbill, Bornean Whistler and Friendly Bush-warbler can all be found.
-We will also visit the Danum Valley, where more endemics can be found in the form of Bulwer's Pheasant, Blue-headed and Blue-banded Pittas, Bornean Blue-flycatcher and Bornean Wren-babbler.
-The tour will be led by Frank Lambert, author of several books on the region.
+This tour will concentrate on the Malaysian part of the island and, in particular, on Mount Kinabalu, where the endemic Mountain Serpent-eagle, Whitehead’s Trogon, Whitehead’s Broadbill, Bornean Whistler, Bornean Bulbul and Friendly Bush-warbler can all be found.
+We will also visit the Danum Valley, where there are more endemics in the form of Bulwer’s Pheasant, Blue-headed and Blue-banded Pittas, Bornean Blue-flycatcher and Bornean Wren-babbler.

 Dominican Republic and Puerto Rico

 This innovative tour will visit nine of the main islands in the chain in search of 32 Lesser Antilles endemics.
 By utilising short inter-island flights, we will be able spend more time looking for the island specialities.
-Admire some of the superb birds we saw on our exploratory tour in 2009.
+Admire some of the superb birds we saw on our exploratory tour.

 With Myanmar now opening up to the rest of the world, it is a good time to visit this fascinating country.
 This tour will look for the four or five (depending on taxonomy) endemics as well as a number of other regional specialities.
 We will visit the splendid temples of Bagan, where three of the endemics are found, as well as Mount Victoria for the fourth.